 In order to participate in any Special Olympics sports, athletes must have a valid medical on file which can be found in our Participation Packet.
 Athletes must renew their medical every 3 years.

 Athletes select sports available in their local community where they will join a Local Training Program, or “LTP,” a registered and accredited group of one or more athletes, coaches and Unified partners training together in one or more sports.
 Each LTP operates within an area of New Jersey.
 Learn more about local training programs and how to start one.

-Seasonal Training - Once a sport is selected, an athlete is required to make a commitment to training and seasonal play to qualify for Sectional and Statewide competition opportunities.
-Training and competition experience through practice or league or club play should be incorporated into an 8-10 week sports season that includes:
+Once a sport is selected, an athlete must commit to training and seasonal play to qualify for sectional and statewide competition.
+Training and competition experience through practice, league, or club play should be incorporated into an 8-10 week sports season that includes…

 - Instruction to concept and competition strategy play